 What is the difference between a bolt and a screw?

-Why is fastener material important?
+Why is material selection important?

-How do washers improve fastener performance?
+How do washers improve performance?

-Are all fasteners interchangeable?
+Are fasteners interchangeable?

 What causes fastener failure?